Windowing

 Heisenberg Uncertainty Principle

-This multiplication in time results in a distortion in frequency.
-While the FFT of the windowed waveform will be similar to that of the original waveform, it will have been altered.
+Multiplying a window function with a data sequence in time results in a distortion in frequency.
+The FFT of the windowed waveform will be similar to that of the original but will have been altered.
 In general, the larger the window in time, the less distortion in frequency.

 The Heisenberg uncertainty principle sums up this conflict.
 Increased resolution in time results in decreased resolution in frequency (more distortion); decreased resolution in time results in increased resolution in frequency (less distortion).